TIVOLI TRELOAR

 MEZZO-SOPRANO

-Photo by Alyonka Owen
+Photo by Daniel Welch

-Treloar graduated Summa Cum Laude from the UCLA Herb Alpert School of Music where she earned her Bachelor of Music in Voice Performance and was awarded the Dean’s Medal for academic and artistic excellence.
-At UCLA, she was a recipient of the Elaine Krown Klein Fine Arts Scholarship, the Mimi Alpert Feldman Scholarship, and the Emma B. Keller Fine Arts Scholarship.
-She was a member in the Seraphic Fire Artist Ensemble Program, and the Gluck Fellows Music Outreach Program.
+Treloar graduated Summa Cum Laude from the UCLA Herb Alpert School of Music, where she earned her Bachelor of Music in Voice Performance and was awarded the Dean’s Medal for academic and artistic excellence.
+With Opera UCLA, she performed Galatea in Acis and Galatea, Cherubino in Le nozze di Figaro, and Athena in the premiere of Kay Rhie’s Quake.
+At UCLA, she was a member of the Gluck Fellows Music Outreach Program and the Seraphic Fire Artist Ensemble Program.
+In December 2022, Treloar was a soloist and chorister with GRAMMY®-nominated Seraphic Fire and is featured on the album, The Apple Tree: Christmas with Seraphic Fire.